Thank you for visiting our Website!

 Uptown Selma also offers a wide range of services.
 It is within easy walking distance to banks, dental care, hair and nail salons, veterinary care, auto repair, shoe repair, printing services, groceries, a pharmacy with an old fashioned soda fountain and hand-dipped ice cream, seafood market, and more.
 You’ll be amazed at how many errands you can complete in a short amount of time!

-Please click here (Uptown Selma)
+Please click here (JCVB)

-and you will find information for Accommodations, Restaurants, Shops & Attractions, and Things to Do & See.
+for the Johnston County Visitor's Bureau with information for Accommodations, Restaurants, Shops & Attractions, and Things to Do & See.
 Throughout the year, the Town hosts special events, such as the All American Festival and Railroad Days.
 Please click here (Special Events)

 to see Special Events being held in Uptown Selma throughout the year.